micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 3.md

-Brethren, for this reason, in [spite of all] our stress and crushing difficulties we have been filled with comfort _and_ cheer about you [because of] your faith ([^a]the leaning of your whole personality on God in complete trust and confidence).
+Brethren, for this reason, in [spite of all] our stress and crushing difficulties we have been filled with comfort _and_ cheer about you [because of] your faith (the leaning of your whole personality on God in complete trust and confidence).